Why I want to go to Paris

 Yes, this is why I’m longing for a week in Paris, to entirely spend it wandering the streets Balzac used as settings for his plots and romantic intrigues, hanging about the Quartier Latin and its richer counterpart Faubourg Saint-Germain, cross Rue de Grenelle in the look out for the hotel belonging to viscountess de Beauséant, where the daughters of Balzac’s Père Goriot enjoyed their night out instead of taking care of their father just the night before his death, or Rue Cassini, where Balzac himself celebrated the steps of his growing literary success.

 In all my modesty, one of the very first things I would do is to sit in one of the cafés artists used to gather in to discuss, get inspired, meet, introduce each other, exchange comments and feedback, write their poems, novels, essays, and drink their unmissable absinthe.
-Like them, I would open my notebook, which will probably resemble a banal laptop, and order my green tea pretending it to be absinthe like my most favorite bohemian poets, Baudelaire, Rimbaud and Verlaine, always used to do.
+Like them, I would open my notebook, which will probably resemble a banal laptop, and order my green tea pretending it to be absinthe like my most favourite bohemian poets, Baudelaire, Rimbaud, and Verlaine, always used to do.
 I doubt I will be able to produce articles comparable to their work, I would definitely need absinthe for that, but I do think sitting in one of Paris’ legendary cafés such as the old Procope, will be an inspiring experience.

 Due to my hopeless museum addiction, I won’t be able to avoid a visit (a day-long visit) to the Louvre, but probably my shadow won’t darken many other museums’ or galleries’ entrances.
 I want to wander its alleys, backstreets, cross its bridges, taste its croissants for breakfast or entering one of the many brasseries-bistrots for an onion-based soupe à l’oignon gratinée introduced by a mandatory anise-based Pastis.
 I would challenge proud Parisians and their notoriously rough manners to understand where my accent comes from (they usually mistake it for Provençal, maybe due to the region’s contiguity with Italy), and I would eat a proper cous cous, typical Moroccan dish, emblematic of the city’s cosmopolitan spirit.